gmd11390/verkada-auth/README.md

 - If yes, it reuses it.
 - If no, it auto-refreshes using your saved API key.

-No token copy/pasting.
-No manual refresh.
-No headache.
+No token copy/pasting and removes the headache of regen.

 ---